1dancook/romans-study/docs/07-life.md

     - Paul is not denying personal responsibility for sin by pointing here to Adam.
     - death reigned from Adam to Moses
     - All people are born spiritually dead (See Ephesians 2:1-3).
     - Adam's sin had this broad effect because he was a type of the one to come.
 Jesus and Adam both represented all of humanity but the results were greatly different.
+Both Adam and Jesus are in an interesting position as their lives affected all humanity.
     - judgment following Adam's trespass brought condemnation
     - death reigned
     - led to condemnation for all men